MP Estate Planning UK

 Understanding key terms is vital for navigating inheritance tax:

-• Residence Nil-Rate Band: An additional allowance if you leave your main residence to direct descendants.
+• Residence Nil Rate Band (RNRB): An additional £175,000 allowance available only when you leave your main home to direct descendants.
+Not available for siblings, nephews, nieces, or friends.

-By understanding these concepts and rates, you can better plan your estate to minimize the inheritance tax burden on your beneficiaries.
+By understanding these concepts and rates, you can better plan your estate to minimise the inheritance tax burden on your beneficiaries.
+The key is to start planning early — not losing the family money provides the greatest peace of mind above all else.

 A sleek, modern minimalist office setting with a large window overlooking a cityscape.
 In the foreground, a well-dressed executive sits at a stylish wooden desk, deep in thought as they review financial documents.
 The lighting is soft and warm, creating a cozy, contemplative atmosphere.
 In the middle ground, bookshelves filled with legal tomes line the walls, hinting at the complexities of estate planning and inheritance.
 The background is a panoramic view of the city, representing the broader financial landscape.
 The overall mood conveys a sense of careful consideration and strategic planning to minimize the impact of inheritance tax.